doughphunghus/7D2D-Doughs-Khelldons-Mods-a18/README.md

 **For game**: [7 Days to Die](https://7daystodie.com)

-### Originally: 7d2dModlets
+**Note**
-Originally Forked from Khelldons original 7d2dModlets for alpha17 "7 Days to Die" modlets to work with later game versions.
+Originally Forked from Khelldons [original 7d2dModlets for alpha17](https://github.com/Khelldon/7d2dModlets), then moved into this repo during a19

 Note: Should anyone, The Fun Pimps, etc wonder, Khelldon gave permission to use/update these as needed, per https://7daystodie.com personal communications.
 I plan on trying to keep these up to date and close to original purpose/functionality as much as I reasonably can.

 **To install game mods**: [7 Days to Die modlet installation](https://gist.github.com/doughphunghus/a1907c5f63b5fe79bd823965328f25bf)